 - Completed one semester.

-- Completed the math and English assessments OR an English and math class.
+- Completed the Placement Assistant OR an English and math class.

 - Official transcripts of all colleges attended on file.

 - Official transcripts must be evaluated for course equivalency.
 (Students must request for an evaluation that can take up to 30 business days to process.)

 Appointments are made one week in advance by calling or coming into the office, early in the day, for your best opportunity to receive an appointment.